chalmundev/nodto/README.md

 ## Guests

 Guests can register by providing a valid `host_id` for a host of the event.
-OR, if `self_register` is enabled, guests can add themselves.
+OR, if `open_register` is enabled, guests can add themselves.
 Self registered guests do not count toward any bounty payouts.

 Guests must complete a PoW to prove they are unique.
 This prevents list spam and malicious hosts.